|

 Sestina

-The sestina is the most convoluted
+The sestina is the

 rhyme and is usually (not always) without meter.
-First off, six words are
+First off, six words

-chosen for the sestina as end
+are chosen for the sestina as end

 words.
 The end words rotate their position with each new stanza.
-As there are
+As

-six words, there are six
+there are six words, there are six

 stanzas plus a three line end tag.
-There is a variation using twelve words
+There is a variation using twelve

-and is called a double-sestina.
+words and is called a double-sestina.

-Here then is the word scheme (note that the order of the end words will be
+Here then is the word scheme (note that the order of the end words will

-written across rather then
+be written across rather then

 vertically); ABCDEF, FAEBDC, CFDABE, ECBFAD, DEACFB, BDFECA.
-Following that
+Following

-is a three line
+that is a three line

-end tag or envoi that may be used in two distinct forms, either ECA or ACE,
+end tag or envoi that may be used in two distinct forms, either ECA or

-with B, D, and F included
+ACE, with B, D, and F included

 within the lines of the envoi respectively.